marmittfull/nodeApp/README.md

 ### What it does?

-Simulating a backend node app using routes & validation middlewares
+Backend node app using routes & validation middlewares

 ### Technologies